blazejdobek/Hi_git/README.md

 ------------------------------------------------------------------------------------

 ### Gather information about repository
-`git remote -v` # from where code is fetch and to where code is push `git branch -a` # list of all branches (locally and remotely) `git branch --merged` # branches merged to current branch so far
+* `git remote -v` # from where code is fetch and to where code is push
+* `git branch -a` # list of all branches (locally and remotely)
+* `git branch --merged` # branches merged to current branch so far

 ### Other
-`git add .` // `git add <some_location>` // `git add -A` # -A add all files from entire files tree, even from up-directories.
+* `git add .` // `git add <some_location>` // `git add -A` # -A add all files from entire files tree, even from up-directories.
 In contrast - . don't add files from up-directories.
-`git add -u` // `git add -u <some_location>` # update, don't add any new files
+* `git add -u` // `git add -u <some_location>` # update, don't add any new files

 ------------------------------------------------------------------------------------

-# 1) Undoing changes that aren't on staged area
+### Undoing changes that aren't on staged area
-git checkout <file> # undoing changes in file, which is not on staged area
+`git checkout <file>` # undoing changes in file, which is not on staged area

-# 2) Modify commits
+### Modify commits
-git commit --amend -m "Correct message" # changing message in last commit.
-This will
-# change unique hash assigned to ech commit --> change git history.
-You want to
-#change history only when you are the only one who have acces to those changes.
+* `git commit --amend -m "Correct message"` # changing message in last commit.
+This will change unique hash assigned to ech commit --> change git history.
+You want to change history only when you are the only one who have acces to those changes.
-git commit --amend # adding file(s) on your current staged area to last commit.
-This will
-# change git history.
+* `git commit --amend` # adding file(s) on your current staged area to last commit.
+This will change git history.
 Btw you can also change message from here.
-git log --stat # to ensure that you haven't screwed up things
+* `git log --stat` # to ensure that you haven't screwed up things

-# 3) You realised that you make changes // comiits to wrong branch
+### You realised that you make changes // comiits to wrong branch
 git log # to copy unique hash of your commit -> you don't have to copy all hash :) git checkout <branch_you_should_have_been>
 git cherry-pick <hash> # create commit based on commit with hash you given (but don't